Ushering in Innovation

-As we approach 2017, CEI is excited to announce that we are continuing to proactively engage our audiences with ideas for staying ahead, moving ahead, and thriving, even in the midst of educational debates, confusion, and chaos.
+CEI is continuing to proactively engage our audiences with ideas for staying ahead, moving ahead, and thriving, even in the midst of educational debates, confusion, and chaos.
 We urge educational leaders to hold true to ideas that promote the dignity and worth of each individual student, initiatives that further hope, and decisions that empower building leaders and staff.

 Early on, we intentionally engaged in school improvement initiatives funded by federal and state mandates.
 Our other focus back then was two-fold: